California Carpet Stewardship Bill

 Carpet America Recovery Effort (CARE) serves as the stewardship organization administering the California Carpet Stewardship Program.
 Stewardship organizations (or individual manufacturers that are not represented by a stewardship organization) are responsible for submitting Carpet Stewardship Plans (Plan) to CalRecycle for approval.
 CalRecycle approved CARE’s plan (v.3.0) in January 2014.
 Minor adjustments were incorporated into the plan in April and June 2014.

-On December 28, 2014, CARE submitted and CalRecycle approved an Addendum to its approved Plan (v.3.2.2) in response to evolving market dynamics and concerns raised by CalRecycle’s review of the 2013 Annual Report.
-This provision continues for the duration of the program, unless it is changed through a Plan update that is approved by CalRecycle.
 Specifics about the program can be found in the statute, regulations, and the California Carpet Stewardship Plan.
-Links to these documents can be found on CalRecycle’s site (see links in left column.)
+Links to these documents can be found on CalRecycle’s website (see links in left column.)

 AB 2398 2016 Annual Report (22 MB)